aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 <a name="HowTo-prerequisites"></a>
 ### Prerequisites

-To use Aspose HTML for Cloud .NET SDK you need to register an account with [Aspose Cloud](https://www.aspose.cloud/) and lookup/create App Key and SID at [Cloud Dashboard](https://dashboard.aspose.cloud/#/apps).
+To use Aspose HTML for Cloud .NET SDK you need to register an account with [Aspose Cloud](https://www.aspose.cloud/) and lookup/create `Client ID` and `Client Secret` at [Cloud Dashboard](https://dashboard.aspose.cloud/#/apps).
 There is free quota available.
 For more details, see [Aspose Cloud Pricing](https://purchase.aspose.cloud/pricing).

 <a name="HowTo-installation"></a>

 ### Installation

 Get the ready package from [NuGet](https://www.nuget.org/packages/Aspose.HTML-Cloud/) or build from source available in this repository folder Aspose.HTML-Cloud.

 <a name="HowTo-install-nuget"></a>

 #### Install Aspose.HTML-Cloud via NuGet